yugabyte/yugabyte-db/docs/content/preview/integrations/apache-spark/java-ysql.md

 </ul>

-The following tutorial describes how to use [Apache Spark](https://spark.apache.org/) in a Java application with YugabyteDB.
+The following tutorial describes how to use [Apache Spark](https://spark.apache.org/) in a Java program with YugabyteDB to read and write data using the YugabyteDB JDBC driver.

 ## Prerequisites